 Winder is a somewhat small city located in the state of Georgia.
 With a population of 15,447 people and nine constituent neighborhoods, Winder is the 66th largest community in Georgia.

-Unlike some cities, Winder isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Winder are a mix of both white- and blue-collar jobs.
-Overall, Winder is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Winder who work in office and administrative support (15.48%), sales jobs (13.37%), and management occupations (6.22%).
+Winder is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Winder is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Winder who work in office and administrative support (14.57%), sales jobs (12.32%), and food service (7.76%).

-The citizens of Winder are slightly less educated than the national average of 21.84% for the average city or town: 15.35% of adults in Winder have a bachelor's degree or advanced degree
+The percentage of adults in Winder with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.11% of adults in Winder have a bachelor's degree or advanced degree.

-The per capita income in Winder in 2010 was $18,063, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,252 for a family of four.
+The per capita income in Winder in 2010 was $19,916, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,664 for a family of four.
 However, Winder contains both very wealthy and poor people as well.

 Winder is a very ethnically-diverse city.
 The people who call Winder home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winder residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Winder include English, German, Italian, and Polish.
+Important ancestries of people in Winder include English, German, Polish, and British.

 The most common language spoken in Winder is English.
 Other important languages spoken here include Spanish and Miao/Hmong.